briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

 # Listener Feedback

-<a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/6b79d5df-1973-3616-4a16-1e622c07bdd3.mp3#t=00:56:40">56:40</a> Listeners rave about "You Say You Want a Revolution?"
+{% timeLink podcast_file_url, '56:40' %} Listeners rave about "You Say You Want a Revolution?"
 Ben is put out and calls Brad Jorde, "Gordie".

 Koby made a Facebook page for his cat Kitty Radcliffe.